jveitchmichaelis/deeplabel/README.md

 # DeepLabel

+**Note: while this tool is functional for simple image labelling, it is under active development and things like GUI layout and functionality are likely to change!**

 DeepLabel is a cross-platform tool for annotating images with labelled bounding boxes.
 A typical use-case for the program is labelling ground truth data for object-detection machine learning applications.

 DeepLabel was built with convenience in mind.
 Image locations, classes and labels are stored in a local sqlite database (called a _project_, in the application).
 When a label is added or removed, this is immediately reflected in the database.